gruebite/commerce/README.md

 Commerce is entirely server side.
 What this means is that any vanilla client can participate in a Commerce server.
 However, to run the server you will need Forge, which you can download [here]().

 This mod does not aim to be compatible with other mods, especially if they have their own additions.
-This mod's primary focus is augmenting the Minecraft experience.
+This mod's primary focus is augmenting the vanilla Minecraft experience.

 ## Augmentations

 One of the main goals is to make small, subtle changes with big impact on gameplay.
-Commerce focuses on using existing systems, just modified slightly.
-There are a couple exceptions, this biggest is the concept of Knowledge Points and Competencies.
+Commerce focuses on using existing systems, modified slightly.
+There are a couple exceptions, the biggest are the concept of Knowledge Points and Competencies.

 ## Scarcity

 Scarcity is a fundamental concept in economics.
 Without something being scarce, it can't have value.
-Scarcity can be contextual.
-For example, air on earth is free because of it's abundance, but for a colony on mars, or a toxic city, it could be worth something.
-In vanilla Minecraft, scarcity is rare; everyone can just go and get the item they desire with relative ease.
-A symptom of this is the usefulness of villagers is underutilized.
+Scarcity is contextual.
+For example, air on earth is free because of its abundance, but for a colony on mars, or a toxic city, it has value.
+In vanilla Minecraft, there is little scarcity; everyone can just go and get the item they desire with relative ease.
+A symptom of this is trading and villager utilization is neglected.

 Commerce creates scarcity by gating what players can do behind *Competencies*.
-Everyone starts out with X Knowledge Points, or KP, which they can use to purchase.
-To compliment Minecraft's core progression through the attainment of items, there is not progression for Competencies, or way to gain KP.
+Everyone starts out with X Knowledge Points, or KP, which they can use to purchase Competencies.
+To compliment Minecraft's core progression through the attainment of items, there is no progression for Competencies, or way to gain KP.
 You can purchase competencies at the start of the game.
-All decisions are permanent though, so it might be wise to be a bit flexible in the beginning.
+All decisions are permanent though, so it might be wise to be flexible in the beginning.

 There are some things that every player can do, the "Core" competencies:

-Can place all objects (redstone & seeds are an exception and requires certain skills).
+* Can place all objects (redstone & seeds are an exception and requires certain skills).
-Can consume potions.
+* Can consume potions.
-Can interract with chests, shulker boxes, books, lecturns, etc.
+* Can interract with chests, shulker boxes, books, lecturns, etc.
-Can use basic laborer stuff: buckets, sheers, clock, flint & steel.
+* Can use basic laborer stuff: buckets, sheers, clock, flint & steel.

 * All wooden planks
 * Crafting table